 When the HPAT axis is compromised, proper metabolism is impaired, including carbohydrate and fat digestion and utilization.
 For example, gall bladder problems are more common in people with hypothyroidism because reduced bile flow inhibits the digestion of fats.7

-In my practice, I’ve found that it is essential to address adrenal gland function when treating thyroid conditions.
+In my practice, I’ve found that it is essential to address adrenal gland function when treating these conditions.
 Prolonged stress can cause adrenal depletion, which, in turn, reduces thyroid function and increases oxidative stress.
 Most patients I see with sub-clinical hypothyroidism also have adrenal exhaustion—which is actually the primary issue—while the thyroid condition is really a secondary problem.

 Many people who have HPA axis stress with adrenal exhaustion will eventually also manifest hypothyroidism.
 This is because the hormones commonly elevated during stress are immunosuppressive, and they alter thyroid hormone production.
 Impaired adrenal function and the resulting illnesses are a consequence of our inability to maintain equilibrium in response to constant stressors.